melinabehzadi/101447858_comp3123_labtest2/README.md

 1. **Node.js**: Installed on your system.
 2. **npm or yarn**: Installed to manage dependencies.
 3. **API Key**: Obtain a free API key from [OpenWeatherMap](https://openweathermap.org/api).
+4. Open http://localhost:3000 to view it in your browser.

 ---